alvessml/PYTHON-STUDY-WITH-BOOK/README.md

 # PYTHON STUDY WITH BOOK
-# META CONCLUIR O LIVRO ATÉ 31/12/2023 !!!
+# NAME OF THE BOOK I STUDY: Python Algorithms and programming logic for beginners by Nilo Ney Coutinho Menezes
-NOME DO LIVRO QUE ESTUDO: Python Algoritmos e lógica de programação para iniciantes de Nilo Ney Coutinho Menezes Aqui haverá todos os meus arquivos da aula e exercícios.
+  Here there will be all my class files and exercises.